RafaelBarbosatec/flutter_robot/README.md

 ```

-You also can setting a specific `threshold` to a Robot, just pass the param `goldenThreshold` in your super.
+You also can set a specific `threshold` to a Robot, just pass the param `goldenThreshold` in your super.
 This way just in this Robot test will use this `threshold`:

 ```dart